nyvyn/nyvyn.github.io/_posts/2024-12-28-cyborg-engineering.markdown

 AI still makes mistakes.
 That's why, at this moment in time, I believe it's best for experts.

-My workflow includes Aider.chat in architect mode (/architect) to suggest changes at my direction.
+My workflow includes Aider.chat in architect mode (/architect) to suggest a plan first.
 And I review every change - either in-flight at the suggestions are made or afterwards as a review of the diffs in git.